-Keep in mind that, while we all like the idea of having our own shop, you can actually do quite well by selling online.
-This can cut your startup costs in half, as you won’t need to rent a shop or hire employees or pay for monthly overhead that comes with running a shop.
+Keep in mind that while we all like the idea of having our own shop, you can actually do quite well by selling online.
+This can cut your startup costs, as you won’t need to rent a shop or hire employees or pay for monthly overhead that comes with running a shop.

 - Knowledge of antiques

 - Antique Picking